tarun5786/assignment-01-bitsom_ba_2511767/part1-rdbms/normalization.md

 - This reduces the data storage cost.
 - Removes data redudancy/Insertion/updation/deletion
 - ease of drawing insights from the data
-- ease of viewing only necessay data <br>
+- ease of viewing only necessary data <br>

 How it does? <br>
 In Normalization every table is connect to other table by a common attribute/column in the table. <br>